-On an annual basis, Hilcorp will also submit a draft report to NMFS AKR and

-OPR compiling all ringed seal observations within 90 days of decommissioning the ice road and ice trails.
+On an annual basis, Hilcorp will also submit a draft report to NMFS AKR and OPR compiling all ringed seal observations within 90 days of decommissioning the ice road and ice trails.
 The report will include information about activities occurring at time of sighting, ringed seal age class and behavior, and actions taken to mitigate disturbance.
-In addition the report will include an analysis of the effectiveness of the BMPs recently developed in coordination with NMFS and any proposed updates to the BMPs or Wildlife Management Plan as a result of the encounter.
-A final report shall be prepared and submitted within thirty days following resolution of comments on the draft report from NMFS.
+In addition, the report will include an analysis of the effectiveness of the BMPs recently developed in coordination with NMFS and any proposed updates to the BMPs or Wildlife Management Plan as a result of the encounter.
+A final report shall be prepared and submitted within thirty days following the resolution of comments on the draft report from NMFS.

-NMFS is also proposing to require Hilcorp to submit more immediate reports should a marine mammal be unexpectantly killed or seriously injured by the specified activity or a dead or injured marine mammal is observed by a PSO or Hilcorp personnel.
-These are standard measures required by NMFS; details on reporting timelines and information can be found in the proposed regulations.
+Hilcorp must submit more immediate reports to NMFS should a marine mammal be unexpectedly killed or seriously injured by the specified activity or a dead or injured marine mammal is observed by a PSO or Hilcorp personnel.
+These are standard measures required by NMFS; details on reporting timelines and information can be found in the regulations.